ros2/ros2_documentation/source/Tutorials/LaunchFiles/CreatingLaunchFiles.rst

   ros2 launch turtlesim_mimic_launch.py

 .. note::
-  When launching a launch file from inside a package, the syntax is:
+  When launching a launch file provided by a package, the syntax is:

   .. code-block::